splitgraph/sgr/README.md

     HEAD is a special tag: it points out to the currently checked-out local image.
   * `object_locations`: If a given object is not stored in the remote, this table specifies where to find it (protocol and location).
 More on this later.
-  * `pending_changes`: Changes to tracked mountpoints and tables are consumed from the WAL and stored here during certain SG commands.
+  * `pending_changes`: Changes to tracked mountpoints and tables are consumed from the WAL and stored here when certain SG commands are run.

 ## Operations and implementation overview